Tuna Salad Recipe with Pasta

 Instructions

 • Bring a large pot of water to boil.
 Salt the water and cook pasta until al dente.
-Stir in frozen peas and cook for 30 seconds.
+In the last 30 seconds, stir in frozen peas and cook for 30 seconds.

 adding peas to water and pasta